jps8/326/a7/README.txt

 What kind of machine did you use to run your experiments?
 Give the processor, number of cores, if you are using a VM.
 -----------------------------------------------------------
+Dell XPS 14 running Ubuntu (partition, not a VM).
+3rd gen Intel Core i7 with 4 cores.

 Comment *briefly* on the chunking procedure in your sequence